gregpalmr/dcos-demo-1.12/README.md

     examples/kubernetes-upgrade-example.txt

-Use the following commands to upgrade the second Kubernetes cluster:
+Use the following command to upgrade the second Kubernetes cluster:

-    dcos package install kubernetes --cli --package-version=2.0.1-1.12.2

     dcos kubernetes cluster update  --cluster-name=kubernetes-cluster2 --package-version=2.0.1-1.12.2